kareemabdeen/Flutter-Maps/README.md

 ## App Features

-- Provide destination Latitude and Longitude.
+- 📍 Provide destination Latitude and Longitude.
-- Show markers for source and destination locations.
+- 📌 Show markers for source and destination locations.
-- Draw polyline for the closest path between source and destination.
+- 🛣️ Draw polyline for the closest path between source and destination.
-- Navigate destination to google map app and use route direction.
+- 🧭 Navigate destination to Google Maps app and use route direction.

 ## API Reference